Tunisia: Geography

 Tunisia is situated on the Mediterranean coast of Northwest Africa, midway between the Atlantic Ocean and the Nile Delta.
 It is bordered by Algeria on the west (965 km) and southwest and Libya on the south east (459 km).
 It lies between latitudes 30° and 38°N, and longitudes 7° and 12°E. An abrupt southward turn of the Mediterranean coast in northern Tunisia gives the country two distinctive Mediterranean coasts, west–east in the north, and north–south in the east.

 Though it is relatively small in size, Tunisia has great environmental diversity due to its north–south extent.
 Its east–west extent is limited.
 Differences in Tunisia, like the rest of the Maghreb, are largely north–south environmental differences defined by sharply decreasing rainfall southward from any point.
 The Dorsal, the eastern extension of the Atlas Mountains, runs across Tunisia in a northeasterly direction from the Algerian border in the west to the Cape Bon peninsula in the east.
 North of the Dorsal is the Tell, a region characterized by low, rolling hills and plains, again an extension of mountains to the west in Algeria.
 In the Khroumerie, the northwestern corner of the Tunisian Tell, elevations reach 1050 m and snow occurs in winter.

 The Sahel, a broadening coastal plain along Tunisia's eastern Mediterranean coast, is among the world's premier areas of olive cultivation.
 Inland from the Sahel, between the Dorsal and a range of hills south of Gafsa, are the Steppes.
 Much of the southern region is semi-arid and desert.

 Tunisia has a coastline 1148 km long.
 In maritime terms, the country claims a contiguous zone of 24 nmi, and a territorial sea of 12 nmi.
 The city of Tunis is built on a hill slope down to the lake of Tunis.
 These hills contain places such as Notre-Dame de Tunis, Ras Tabia, La Rabta, La Kasbah, Montfleury and La Manoubia with altitudes just above 50 metres (160 feet).
 The city is located at the crossroads of a narrow strip of land between Lake Tunis and Séjoumi.

-Climate

 Tunisia's climate is Mediterranean in the north, with mild rainy winters and hot, dry summers.
 The south of the country is desert.
 The terrain in the north is mountainous, which, moving south, gives way to a hot, dry central plain.
 The south is semiarid, and merges into the Sahara.
 A series of salt lakes, known as chotts or shatts, lie in an east–west line at the northern edge of the Sahara, extending from the Gulf of Gabes into Algeria.
 The lowest point is Chott el Djerid at 17 m below sea level and the highest is Jebel ech Chambi at 1544 m.

-Biodiversity

 Tunisia is home to five terrestrial ecoregions: Mediterranean conifer and mixed forests, Saharan halophytics, Mediterranean dry woodlands and steppe, Mediterranean woodlands and forests, and North Saharan steppe and woodlands.